PUBLISHER: That’s where I come from

 Enoree had two auto service stations, but not anymore.
 It still has two gas stations and a convenience store.

-Hanna Heating & Air serves Enoree, as well as Clinton.
+Hanna Heating & Air is located in Enoree, as well as Clinton.
 The Chronicle appreciates Niles’ commitment to both communities.

 Cannon’s Barber Shop remains.
 It once housed a Video King.